kmshin1397/ETSimulations/docs/I3Processor.rst

     * **real\_data\_mode** : bool
         Enable this to let the I3 Processor know that you are processing real data and to use the other parameters below rather than assuming the directory/file naming patterns used by IMOD Processor.

+    * **tlt\_angle** : float
+        The tilt angle for the maps to record in the generated .tlt files for missing-wedge compensation

     * **imod\_dir** : string
         (Required only if **real\_data\_mode** is set to true) The IMOD project directory to transfer to an I3 project